Experiencing another side to the city with Melbourne Open House.

 131-141 Buddhist Temple

-Overall, the Melbourne Open House was a great way to spend the day, and to declare your love for the city – both, for someone completely new to the city and also for someone who has been here for almost half a year now.
+Overall, the Melbourne Open House was a great way to spend the day, and to declare your love for the city – both, for someone completely new to it and also for someone who has been here for almost half a year now.

 Have you ever been to the Melbourne Open House?
 Have you ever been to a city that offers a similar event?